codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Seeds</b></summary>

-Seeds are very similar to migrations, the key difference between the two is that seeds don't implement the `Rollback` function.
+Seeds are very similar to migrations, the key difference between the two is that seeds do not implement the `Rollback` function.
 That's because seeds are intended to create content inside the database, they don't modify the database structure in any way so there's no need for rollbacks.

 Just like migrations, seeds are applied once, and tracked using their unique identifier `ID` by [GoMigrate](https://github.com/go-gormigrate/gormigrate).